 Drive north to Nossop Camp

-We will go on an evening night drive to see if we can spot some of the nocturnal mammals of the Park – like the aardvark, brown hyena, porcupine, pangolin, African wild cat, aardwolf and of course lion and leopard.
+This evening we will enjoy a night drive to see if we can spot some of the nocturnal mammals of the park such as aardvark, brown hyena, porcupine, pangolin, African wild cat, aardwolf and of course lion and leopard.

 Accommodation: Nossop Camp, Kgalagadi Transfrontier Park, 1-night